ptbdnr/vrp/doc/report.md

 ## 5. Experimental Results

-Available datasets have 20, 30, 40, 50 and 60 nodes.
+Available datasets have 20, 30, 40, 50, and 60 nodes.
 Deterministic seeding was used for reproducibility.
-Termination was set to 10sec or 10.000 iterations.
+Termination was set to 10 seconds or 10,000 iterations.

 ### 5.1 Assumptions